 How do Dumaine’s financial professionals make money?
 Our portfolio manager, Ms. Keck is paid a base salary plus a commission on the revenues of the new clients that she acquires.
-Cliff, as the sole owner of the firm, is paid based on the firm’s profits after all other expenses are paid.
+Cliff, as the sole owner of the firm, is paid based on the firm’s net profits.

 Do you or your financial professionals have legal or disciplinary history?
 No financial professional who works for Dumaine Investments has ever had any legal or disciplinary action taken against them.
-Visit Investor.gov/CRS for a free and simple search tool to research our firm and our financial professionals.
+Please visit Investor.gov/CRS for a free and simple search tool to research our firm and our financial professionals.

-Additional information about our services and our regulatory filings may be found at www.dumaineinvestments.com and/or click this link https://adviserinfo.sec.gov/firm/brochure/306481.
+Additional information about our services and our regulatory filings may be found at www.dumaineinvestments.com and https://adviserinfo.sec.gov/.
 Additionally, the most current copy of the Relationship Summary may be requested by calling (504) 521-7350.

 Who is my primary contact person?
-Is he or she a representative of an investment advisor or a broker-dealer?
+Is he or she a representative of an investment advisor or a broker dealer?
 Who can I talk to about how this person is treating me?
-Your primary contact person would be your designated portfolio manager, i.e. Ms. Keck or Mr. Favrot.
+Your primary contact person would be your designated portfolio manager, i.e., Ms. Keck or Mr. Favrot.
 They are both representatives of Dumaine Investments, an SEC registered investment advisor.
-If you were to have any concerns about how your portfolio manager is treating you, you should promptly contact Dumaine’s Chief Compliance Officer, Cliff Favrot, at (504) 521-7350 or email@example.com.
+If you were to have any complaints about how your portfolio manager is treating you, you should promptly contact Dumaine’s Chief Compliance Officer, Cliff Favrot, at (504) 521-7350 or email@example.com.